Felix Kramer

-Felix Kramer (born April 29, 1949) is an entrepreneur, strategist and writer.
+Felix Kramer is an American entrepreneur, strategist, and writer.
 After a succession of jobs and projects in the nonprofit sector and an early internet startup, he gained attention after 2002 as the founder of the California Cars Initiative, promoting mass production of plug-in hybrid electric vehicles.
 Since 2009, he has written broadly on climate change awareness and solutions, and collaborated on or co-founded climate-related projects.

-Biography

-Education and early career
+Early life and education

-Kramer grew up in the New York metropolitan area.
+Felix Kramer grew up in the New York metropolitan area.

 He received his bachelor's degree in American Studies from Cornell University in January 1971.
+At college and after, he was active in anti-Vietnam war and draft resistance activities.

+Career

+Early career

-At college and after, he was active in anti-Vietnam war and draft resistance activities,.
-He worked as a Congressional aide and a writer/editor and director for several environmental organizations, including the New York event of the national Sun Day event in 1978 and the NYC Energy Task Force, known for its wind and solar installations on low-income buildings.
+Kramer first worked as a Congressional aide and a writer/editor and director for several environmental organizations, including the New York event of the national Sun Day event in 1978 and the NYC Energy Task Force, known for its wind and solar installations on low-income buildings.